projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 .. note::
    For operating systems such as VxWorks and Windows that depend on the ACPI table to probe the UART driver, adding the vUART configuration in the hypervisor is not sufficient.
-Currently, we recommend that you use the configuration in the figure 3 data flow.
+We recommend that you use the configuration in the figure 3 data flow.
 This may be refined in the future.